TIMELINE:

 Literature review

-Although we have literature review as a research method, we don't have a fixed way of synthesising it.
+Although we used literature review, we lacked a way to synthesise it.
 I was able to develop an easy synthesis method that worked well in my last project, and found relevant for this project as well.

 Notes from readings and key themes that were extracted.
 (Video controls are available)